I teach the following course: Critical Perspectives in Political Communications on the MA Political Communications.

 I begin from the standpoint that we still live in deeply unequal capitalist societies, driven by profit and competition operating on a global scale.
 We also live in a media dominated world with many different ideas and identities in circulation at any one time.
 We need to understand the former to appreciate the latter - the relation between individual autonomy, freedom and rational action on the one hand and the social construction of identity and behaviour on the other.
 To explore these themes and issues I am currently involved in two main strands of research:

-▪ I am Co-Director of the Goldsmiths Leverhulme Media Research Centre.
-This work has focused on the ways in which technological, economic and social change is reconfiguring news journalism and shaping the dynamics of the public sphere and public culture.
-This research led to my involvement as a founding member of the Media Reform Coalition and as a Board Director of the campaign group Hacked Off – both of which campaign for a free, plural and accountable media.
+- As former Co-Director of the Goldsmiths Leverhulme Media Research Centre, my work focused on the ways in which technological, economic and social change is reconfiguring news journalism and shaping the dynamics of the public sphere and public culture.
+This research led to my involvement as a founding member of the Media Reform Coalition and as vice-chair of the Board of Directors for the campaign group Hacked Off – both of which campaign for a free, plural and accountable media.

 I am interested in supervising students in the following broadly defined areas: the media and democracy; the political economy of media and cultural industries; media power; media and political resistance; new media and radical politics; voluntary sector, civil society and the media.

 Investigating the Echo Chamber, Portland's Deirdre Livingston interviews me about the effects on the world from our everyday lives to democracy.

 You can hear me talking about some of the things that interest me here.

 You can pre-order my new book Digital Political Radical published by Polity, ISBN: 978-0-7456-5087-6

 Curran, James P.; Fenton, Natalie and Freedman, Des (D. J.)

 Corner, John; Richardson, Kay and Fenton, Natalie.
 1990.
 Nuclear Reactions: Form and Response in Public Issue Television.
 University of Luton Press: Acamedia.
 ISBN 978-0861962518